-Potassium ions are vital for the functioning of all living cells
+Potassium ions are vital for plants & the functioning of all living cells

 Potassium is the seventh most abundant element in the earth’s crust (approximately 2.3% K) and is found in a number of primary minerals.
 Potassium ions are vital for the functioning of all living cells.
 The transfer of potassium ions across nerve cell membranes is necessary for normal nerve transmission.